jimweller/kata-claimcheck/README.md

 ### Prerequisites

-You must be logged in AWS as an administrator (or appropriate user) on your terminal before running commands.
+You must be logged in AWS as an administrator (or appropriately permissioned user) on your terminal before running commands.

 Required software and the versions used for testing.